babel/website/_posts/2017-01-23-upgrade-guide-for-babel-7-authors.md

 > Support for Node.js 0.10 and 0.12 has been dropped

+> Likelihood to break your CI: high

 > Dropped use of `add-module-exports` plugin on Babel packages

 > Likelihood to break your CI: high

 This had to be used earlier to prevent a breaking change with our exports.

-Now if you import a babel package in a library you may need to use `.default` for commonjs.
+If you import a Babel package in a library you may need to use `.default` when using require.

 ## Babel Presets